SPRING 2026 Course Offerings

 |||||||

-Introductory French, Part II This course is designed for students who have completed one semester of French Language study.
-This course builds on FRE 100 and provides an introduction to the essentials of French grammar, vocabulary, and culture.
-The acquisition of aural/oral skills are stressed, and as such, the predominant language of instruction is French.
+Introductory French, Part I This course provides an introduction to the essentials of French grammar, vocabulary, and culture.
+The acquisition of aural/oral skills are stressed right from the beginning, and as such, the predominant language of instruction is French.
 In this course, students will acquire basic knowledge of written and spoken structures so that they will be able to read and comprehend short passages in French and write simple compositions and dialogues.

 |